-Slack is commited to trust and transparency
+Slack is committed to trust and transparency

 In the following documents and FAQ, you can find our policies and guidelines for requests for data from government and law enforcement entities, as well as civil third-party data requests.
-You can also find our annual reports on the number of requests we receive and our responses.
+You can also find our annual reports on the number of requests that we receive and our responses.

-As part of our commitment to trust and transparency, our Data Request Policy outlines Slack’s policies and procedures for responding to requests for Customer Data.
-This policy guides our practices with respect to requests for third-party data, requests by legal authorities, Customer notice, and international requests for data.
+As part of our commitment to trust and transparency, our Data request policy outlines Slack’s policies and procedures for responding to requests for customer data.
+This policy guides our practices with respect to requests for third-party data, requests by legal authorities, customer notice and international requests for data.

 How does Slack handle requests from government and law enforcement?